r3s/gombine/README.md

 `gombine` is a small utility to combine images together.

+I created this so that I could combine multiple images from a comic in to one single image and also learn golang doing it.

 Given 5 images as input, `gombine` can place the given images next to each other or below each other.
 The default is to place the images below each other